dfritschy/cjw-summercamp-slides/scripts/md/slides.md

 class: big
 build_lists: true

-- Last year we have presented our Cookbok
+- Last year we have presented our Cookbok...
-- In the meantime we have realized a couple of larger and smaller eZ 5 projects
+- ... today you get a Ratatouille ;-)

-- We want to share these experiences
+- Let's share the experiences you and we made in the last year!

 ---